This document describes the configuration of Simple Network Management Protocol (SNMP) and SNMP traps in ACI.

 The Global Scope is to pull chassis MIBs such as the number of interfaces, interface indexes, interface names, interface status, and so on of a leaf/spine node.

-VRF Context Scope specific MIBs pull VRF-specific information such as IP addresses and routing protocol information.
+VRF Context Scope specific to MIBs pull VRF-specific information such as IP addresses and routing protocol information.

 There is a full list of supported APIC and fabric switch Global and VRF Context MIBs in the Cisco ACI MIB Support List.

-Note: Here SNMP settings are specified such as SNMP community policies and SNMP Client Group policies.
+Note: In this image, the SNMP settings are specified as SNMP community policies and SNMP Client Group policies.

 The first step in configuring SNMP is to create the necessary SNMP Fabric Policies.
-In order to create the SNMP Fabric Policies, navigate to the APIC web GUI path; Fabric > Fabric Policies > Policies > Pod > SNMP
+To create the SNMP Fabric Policies, navigate to the APIC web GUI path; Fabric > Fabric Policies > Policies > Pod > SNMP.

 You can create a new SNMP Policy or modify the default SNMP policy.

-In the document, the SNMP Policy is called New-SNMP and uses SNMP version v2c so the only fields needed here are Community Policies and Client Group Policies.
+In the document, the SNMP Policy is called New-SNMP and uses SNMP version v2c, the only fields required are the Community Policies and Client Group Policies.

 The Community Policy Name field defines the SNMP community string to be used.
-In our case, New-1.
-You see where these two community strings come in later.
+In this case, New-1 and you can see where these two community strings come in later.

-Admin State - the administrative state of the SNMP policy.
-The state can be enabled or disabled.
-The states are:
+Admin State: The administrative state of the SNMP policy (the State can be enabled or disabled and the states are:

 Client Group Policies: